HTML Course | Structure of an HTML Document

 - Paired Tags: These tags come in pairs.
 That is they have both opening(< >) and closing(</ >) tags.

-- Singular Tags: These tags do not required to be closed.
+- Empty Tags: These tags do not require to be closed.

 An HTML Document is mainly divided into two parts:

 - HEAD: This contains the information about the HTML document.
-For Example, Title of the page, version of HTML, Meta Data etc.
+For Example, the Title of the page, version of HTML, Meta Data, etc.

 - BODY: This contains everything you want to display on the Web Page.

-Let us now have a look on the basic structure of HTML.
-That is the code which is must for every webpage to have:
+Let us now have a look at the basic structure of HTML.
+That is the code that is a must for every webpage to have:

 Every Webpage must contain this code.
 Below is the complete explanation of each of the tags used in the above piece of HTML code:

-<DOCTYPE! html>: This tag is used to tells the HTML version.
-This currently tells that the version is HTML 5.
+<!DOCTYPE html>: This tag is used to tells the HTML version.
+This currently tells that the version is HTML 5.0

-<body>: Body tag is used to enclosed all the data which a web page has from texts to links.
-All of the content that you see rendered in the browser is contained within this element.
+<body>: A body tag is used to enclose all the data which a web page has from texts to links.
+All the content that you see rendered in the browser is contained within this element.
 Following tags and elements used in the body.